ovace/art/how-to-learn.md

 Don't wast too much time stuck on a single point: when you less expect you will find the answer.

-##Write tutorials
+## Write tutorials

-Whenever you learn something, *write it down* somewhere you will find it again.

-Even better: write it down on your computer and publish it online to help others and make you famous.
+Whenever you learn something, *write it down*  on your computer and publish it online to help others and make you famous.

-Many methods are available such as blogs, but the best is writting in LaTeX or markdown and uploading to GitHub.
+Search for existing tutorials and contribute to them.

+Best method: GitHub + Markdown or similar.

 Whenever there is a point you don't understand, create a `TODO` and explain you problem in as much detail as you can.

 Example:

-    1 + 1 = 2 TODO why??
+    1 + 1 = 2 TODO why?

-Don't forget to mark whings with a `TODO` mark: you can later search for them with a program.

-This will make it clear to you and to others what is not certain, and that is the first step in problem solution.
+This will make it clear to you and to others what is not certain.

+## Contribute on forums

+E.g.: Stack exchange.

+Don't waste your time refreshing the main page, but if you find a better solution for something post it.